-Scholarly AdviceNon-governmental academic experts played an important role in conducting independent reviews of central government policy or strategy during the post- 1997 Labour governments.
+Scholarly Advice Score: 8 Non-governmental academic experts played an important role in conducting independent reviews of central government policy or strategy during the post-1997 Labour governments.
 They have worked on the economics of climate change (Sir Nicholas Stern), the future of the pension system (Lord Turner), a review of health trends (Sir Derek Wanless) and fuel poverty (Sir John Hills).
 Established academics have also served in decision-making bodies such as the Monetary Policy Committee of the Bank of England over the last 15 years and thus been given substantial influence over core decisions.
 Most government departments solicit external studies on policy-relevant issues.
 These reports are subject to normal procurement rules, typically with a restricted call for tenders.

-The change in government has altered the political orientation of the experts who are being consulted, but the general practice has changed little.
-Similarly, the traditionally strong influence of think tanks has continued, but those of the left-leaning variety (Institute for Public Policy Research, Policy Network etc.) have been replaced by more conservative-minded ones (Bow Group, Centre for Policy Studies etc.).
+When the coalition government took power, the change altered the political orientation of the experts consulted.
+However, a further shift in practice was due to the commitment to what is known as open policymaking (OPM), under which policymakers are called on to actively seek broader inputs into the policy process.
+The traditionally strong influence of think tanks has continued, but those of the left-leaning variety (Institute for Public Policy Research, Policy Network etc.) have been replaced by more conservative-minded ones (Bow Group, Centre for Policy Studies, etc.).
 All these interactions are transparent, but they occur at various stages of the policy process and are often initiated by the think tanks themselves.
+What appears to have changed is the underlying approach to OPM, with a stronger emphasis on not just using the evidence base, but also on identifying new and better policy concepts and solutions.

-There are also many informal channels through which government consults, or is briefed by, individual academics who have expertise in specific areas.
+There are also many informal channels through which government consults or is briefed by individual academics who have expertise in specific areas.
+These channels are often more influential than more formal consultation processes.
+One recent example was the review of the balance of competences between the EU and the national level, in which several government departments made very extensive attempts to engage with academics.
 It is also routine for civil servants to be involved in academic events.